jhalak/big-data-performance-testing-helpers/result/db.t2.medium.md

 #### ORDER BY with indexed column
 <pre>
-mysql> select * from students order by 2 desc limit 5;
+mysql> SELECT * FROM students ORDER BY 2 DESC LIMIT 5;
 +----------+------------+-------------------------+----------------+----------------------------------------------------------+-------+
 | id       | joinDate   | name                    | regNo          | address                                                  | phone |
 +----------+------------+-------------------------+----------------+----------------------------------------------------------+-------+